8fold/site-joshbruce.com/content-root/public/essays-and-editorials/software-development/accessibility/content.md

 In 2015, I was working as an agile coach (and the front-end architect) for a Government website.

-The site mainly displays page-based content, not an app experience.
+The site mainly displays document-based content, not an app experience.
 Yet, the developers and other architects were insisting that the site be a single-page client-side web app; no script, no site.

 There’s a whole story here.
 In short, I was frustrated and becoming frustrating to others, because I kept trying to explain all the technical problems and increased effort required behind what they were trying to do compared to where we were.
 I was losing the argument by the quantity of folks saying I was making mountains out of molehills.
 My thoughts were from a bygone era, I didn’t know what I was talking about, or all of the above.